-The tradition of twenty-a-side teams was rooted in the legendary ‘Bigside’ matches of Rugby School, whether handed down by old boys, or as read from the pages of Thomas Hughes’ famous 1857 novel Tom Brown’s Schooldays.
+The tradition of twenty-a-side and other large numbered teams was rooted in the legendary ‘Bigside’ matches of Rugby School, whether handed down by old boys, or as read from the pages of Thomas Hughes’ famous 1857 novel Tom Brown’s Schooldays.
 These were games of staggering scale.
 Another well-known Rugby School story told in schools and rugby clubs was that in 1839, 75 boys of the School House famously took on “The Rest”—a mass of 225 opponents.

 Montague Shearman, a titan of 1870s Oxford University rugby, recalled that these “Bigside” traditions were treated as an article of faith with rugby footballers.
 Even as the game began to modernise, players still believed twenty was the minimum for a “model side.”
 To these traditionalists, the “scrimmage” (scrum) was the very essence of the game.